Lakeland offers many Student Development services to our students, including the following:

 Our goal is to ensure the academic success of all Lakeland College students.

-- We help students who are underprepared students for the demands of a 4-year college experience to become prepared to meet those demands.
+- We help students who are underprepared for the demands of a 4-year college experience to become prepared to meet those demands.

 - We help students who are prepared to meet the demands of a 4-year college experience to become advanced in their studies.